 Once the door closes, the microphone outside will register noises, like fireworks, while the speakers inside will counteract them with opposing frequencies.
 So, you see, this kennel uses similar principles white noise machines use, only more honed towards a specific frequency.

 Unfortunately, you probably won’t be able to purchase this impressive kennel for a while.
-However, if you want to see it in action, you can check out this video from Ford.
+However, if you want to see it in action, you can check out this video.